Building RAG with Pinecone: pipelines, hybrid search, and case studies

 index = pc.Index("corporate-knowledge-base")

-Document Indexing with Metadata
+Indexing documents with metadata

 from langchain_openai import OpenAIEmbeddings